-- Medicines containing a biologically active pharmaceutical agent eg cytotoxic or cytostatic drugs.
+- Medicines containing a biologically active pharmaceutical agent for example, cytotoxic or cytostatic drugs.

-These should be placed in a clinical waste bag by the healthcare worker treating you in your home.
+These should be put in a clinical waste bag by the healthcare worker treating you in your home.
 The healthcare worker should arrange the safe removal of this.
-Do not place in your general rubbish.
+Do not put these items in your general rubbish.

-Dressings not contaminated can be double wrapped and placed in your general rubbish.
+Dressings not contaminated can be double wrapped and put in your rubbish bin.

 This includes syringes, needles, used or expired Epi pens and other sharp instruments used for medical purposes.
-Never place these in your general rubbish.
+Never put these in your rubbish bin.

 For your first collection the sharps must be contained in a proper sharps box which is available on prescription from a GP or healthcare professional.
-If you require a regular collection PHS will leave you a new container (5 litre) when they collect your full one.
+If you require a regular collection, PHS will leave you a new five litre container when they collect your full one.

 Take unwanted or out of date medicines to your local pharmacy.
-Do not place in your general rubbish.
+Do not put them in your rubbish bin.

 Medicine and medical product packaging

-Empty and uncontaminated packaging and containers, including cardboard boxes, paper instructions and clean plastic bottles can be placed in your blue lidded mixed recycling bin or clear recycling sacks.
+Empty and uncontaminated packaging and containers, including cardboard boxes, paper instructions and clean plastic bottles can be put in your blue lidded mixed recycling bin or clear recycling sacks.